ethanwillis/rev-ai-docs/Quickstart-cURL.md

 ## Pre-requisites

 1. Sign up for an account [here](https://www.rev.ai/account/auth/signup)
-2. Generate your API keya on your [account settings](https://www.rev.ai/settings) page.
+2. Generate your API key on your [account settings](https://www.rev.ai/settings) page.
 3. [Install cURL (if you use windows)](https://stackoverflow.com/questions/9507353/how-do-i-install-and-use-curl-on-windows) on your machine. cURL is not necessary to use the API just for this quickstart.

 ## Introduction